Sadykova-Nurbiike/JAVA/shop/model/README.md

 The Coffee shop ultimate vending control.
 Your task is to create a software able to manage sales of a coffee shop.

-GRADE 2:
+GRADE 2

-The Coffee basis:
+The Coffee basis

 First of all we would like to manage the basic coffee sales, for such we will have one generic class of coffee and two specializations for it.

 Let's first create a class shop.model.Coffee with the attribute price, which will store the price of a certain coffee.